Luganskaya-Svetlana/Physalis/README.md

 - [ ] Copy problem/variant (useful when need to make similar problem/variant
   with a few changes).
 Perhaps, add a field "copy details from previous id / id=..."
 - [ ] Generate pdf automatically when generating exam sheets
-- [ ] Case-insensitive inexact search
+- [ ] Case-insensitive inexact search (possibly need to change to Postgre)
 - [ ] Add website logo to the svg file while uploading
 - [ ] Trim the whitespace from the svg files while uploading
 - [ ] Convert png to svg while uploading